AKIK-SALIM/GTS/README.md

 # GTS
-This is my first reposiotory
+This is my first repository